VaishooR/dsa-sessions/README.md

 16. Program to print odd or even.
 17. Program to find maximum of three numbers.
 18. Program to find mid element.
+19. Program to print star pattern.
+20. Program to print number pattern.
+21. Program to print alphabet pattern.